On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Introduction

 \subsubsection{Stochastic geometry for incident power density assessment}

 Application of SG has expanded, now including the assessment of incident power density (IPD) in wireless power transfer systems \cite{HE3}.
-From IPD, both the amount of power that can be harvested wireless power transfer systems in the context of the Internet-of-Things \cite{HE3}, and EMF exposure, can be derived (cf. section \ref{ssec:quantities}).
-The difference between the two arises from the fact that harvested power should be maximized while EMF exposure should be minimized.
+From IPD, both the amount of power that can be harvested wireless power transfer systems in the context of the Internet-of-Things \cite{HE3}, and EMFE, can be derived.
+The difference between the two arises from the fact that harvested power should be maximized while EMFE should be minimized.
 Some studies calculate a joint complementary cumulative distribution function (CCDF) to achieve a trade-off between coverage and harvested power, as seen in \cite{TVC_SWIPT} and \cite{SWIPT_MIMO}.
-Recently, researchers have started investigating the evaluation of IPD for public health concerns related to EMF exposure, as EMF-aware systems aim to ensure that IPD remains low enough to respect legal exposure thresholds.
-The first attempt to model EMF exposure in SG can be found in \cite{app10238753}, where an empirical propagation model is used for a 5G mMIMO network in the millimeter wave band.
-In \cite{GontierAccess}, the theoretical distribution of EMF exposure is compared to an experimental distribution obtained from measurements in an urban environment.
-EMF exposure is analyzed while considering max-min fairness DL power control in a 5G mMIMO network in \cite{power_control}.
-Additionally, \cite{9511258} explores the impact of the coexistence of sub-6GHz and mmWave BSs in networks on the EMF exposure.
-The joint study of SINR coverage and EMF exposure is introduced in \cite{GontierTWC} for $\beta$-Ginibre point processes and I-PPPs, followed by works such as \cite{manhattan} for Manhattan networks and \cite{cell-free} for user-centric cell-free massive MIMO networks.
+Recently, researchers have started investigating the evaluation of IPD for public health concerns related to EMFE, as EMF-aware systems aim to ensure that IPD remains low enough to respect legal EMFE limits.
+The first attempt to model EMFE in SG can be found in \cite{app10238753}, where an empirical propagation model is used for a 5G mMIMO network in the millimeter wave (mmWave) band.
+In \cite{GontierAccess}, the theoretical distribution of EMFE is compared to an experimental distribution obtained from measurements in an urban environment.
+EMFE is analyzed while considering max-min fairness DL power control in a 5G mMIMO network in \cite{power_control}.
+Additionally, \cite{9511258} explores the impact of the coexistence of sub-6GHz and mmWave BSs in networks on the EMFE.
+The EMFE has also been numerically assessed in an indoor environment in \cite{Shikhantsov20}, by using a methodology akin to the SG framework.
+This involves obtaining a large number of ray-launching realizations by employing a randomized arrangement of scatterers for each realization.
+The joint study of SINR coverage and EMFE is introduced in \cite{GontierTWC} for $\beta$-Ginibre point processes and I-PPPs, followed by works such as \cite{manhattan} for Manhattan networks and \cite{cell-free} for user-centric cell-free mMIMO networks.
+As for the meta distribution of EMFE, it has only been analyzed, and only for the DL, in our previous work \cite{gontier2024meta}, which examined the EMFE experienced by a passive user in a cellular network utilizing dynamic beamforming.
 These works focus on the DL.
-An evaluation of the EMF exposure caused by the user's smartphone using SG is presented in \cite{Chen23} where the authors independently study the impact of the network parameters on the EMF exposure and the SNR under the assumption that the network is noise-limited.
-Values of the output power levels of 4G UEs have been collected in \cite{Joshi17}, leading to the conclusion that the mean transmit power of a UE in an LTE network is less than 1\% of the maximal transmit power (23~dBm) in an urban environment.
-Measurements of the EMF exposure from the user's smartphone have also been collected for a 5G network in \cite{chiaraviglio2023dominance}.
-However, to the best of the author's knowledge, no study has been conducted, whether using SG or not, on the impact of UL exposure caused by other UEs.